Vladimir Makhlai: Personal life

 His son, Sergei Makhlai, was elected Chairman of TogliattiAzot in 2011.

 According to the Sunday Times Rich List in 2021, his net worth is £1 billion.
 Mahklai entered the UK on a golden visa.

 Education and research

 Makhlai graduated from Perm Polytechnic Institute in 1965.
-He graduated from Production Organizers’ Department at Urals Polytechnic Institute in 1975.
+He graduated from Production Organizers’ Department at Ural Polytechnic Institute in 1975.

 He authored 35 inventions and research articles in his industry, as well as one monograph.

 Full Member of the Academy of Quality Control, Corresponding Member of the Russian Academy of Natural Science, Confirmed Member of the International Academy of Business, Doctor Honoris Causa at the Key Industrial Technology Processes and Methods Association.

 Awards

 Makhlai is the recipient of Soviet and Russian awards and honors.